JDBrendel159/Rock-Paper-Scissors/README.md

 #### Step 5:

 Continue entering throws until the game ends.

+## Game Rules
+Rock beats scissors, scissors beats paper, and paper beats rock.
+Nothing special here.

+The game cannot be played with an even amount of rounds.

+The game continues until one player wins a "best of" for the amount of rounds entered (excluding ties).
+The winner of the game is displayed once the game is finished.

 ## NOTES
 * You can exit the game by pressing CTRL-C and then Y.